jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

   (c) monitoring those standards.

 ### 66 Eligibility for QFE status
-(1) The Commission may confer QFE status on a single entity applying under section 64(a) or on 2 or more entities applying under section 64(b) if it is satisfied that—
+(1) The FMA may confer QFE status on a single entity applying under section 64(a) or on 2 or more entities applying under section 64(b) if it is satisfied that—
   (a) each entity is registered or is entitled to be registered; and (b) no entity is debarred from applying for QFE status; and (c) on the grant of QFE status and at all times while a QFE, the single entity that will be the QFE has, or the partner entities that will be the QFE together have, the capacity to, and will,—
     (i) discharge its or their ongoing compliance obligations under section 76 and all other obligations on it under this Act or the regulations (other than any broker obligations); and
     (ii) comply with the terms and conditions (if any) of the grant of QFE status; and (iii) maintain procedures to ensure that retail clients of the QFE receive adequate consumer protection.
-(2) In determining under subsection (1)(c) whether clients receive adequate consumer protection, the Commission must, in relation to QFE advisers who provide personalised services that relate to category 1 products,—
+(2) In determining under subsection (1)(c) whether clients receive adequate consumer protection, the FMA must, in relation to QFE advisers who provide personalised services that relate to category 1 products,—
   (a) consider whether the clients will receive protection of a similar standard to that provided by advisers who are subject to the code; and
   (b) in doing so, take into account the scope of category 1 products in respect of which those QFE advisers provide financial adviser services.

-### 67 Commission must approve or decline application for QFE status
+### 67 FMA must approve or decline application for QFE status
-(1) If an applicant under section 64(a) is eligible, or if applicants under section 64(b) are eligible, for QFE status, the Commission must approve the application and grant the applicant or the applicants QFE status.
+(1) If an applicant under section 64(a) is eligible, or if applicants under section 64(b) are eligible, for QFE status, the FMA must approve the application and grant the applicant or the applicants QFE status.
 (2) The grant of QFE status is subject to the terms and conditions specified or incorporated in the grant.
-(3) The Commission may incorporate, with any modifications it considers appropriate, the standard conditions.
+(3) The FMA may incorporate, with any modifications it considers appropriate, the standard conditions.
-(4) If the application also asks for the approval of 1 or more entities as associated entities of the QFE, the Commission may approve an entity as an associated entity of the QFE if that entity—
+(4) If the application also asks for the approval of 1 or more entities as associated entities of the QFE, the FMA may approve an entity as an associated entity of the QFE if that entity—
   (a) is registered or is entitled to be registered; or (b) is, under the FSP Act, an affiliated entity of one of the applicants; or (c) is an exempt provider.
-(5) Even though an entity is eligible under subsection (4), the Commission may decline to approve the entity for any reason, including, without limitation,—
+(5) Even though an entity is eligible under subsection (4), the FMA may decline to approve the entity for any reason, including, without limitation,—
   (a) the absence of a direct connection between the entity and the QFE or any of its partner entities; or (b) concerns specified under section 67A(2) that cannot be adequately addressed by the imposition of terms and conditions under section 67A(4).
-(6) The Commission is not precluded from approving an entity as an associated entity of a QFE merely because the entity is, or is proposed to be, the associated entity of another QFE.
+(6) The FMA is not precluded from approving an entity as an associated entity of a QFE merely because the entity is, or is proposed to be, the associated entity of another QFE.

 ### 67A Associated entities may be subject to special terms and conditions in certain cases
 (1) This section applies if—
-  (a) an application for QFE status asks for the approval of an entity as an associated entity; but (b) the Commission has concerns about the provision of personalised services in relation to certain category 1 products by individuals who would, following the approval of the entity, be the entity's QFE advisers.
+  (a) an application for QFE status asks for the approval of an entity as an associated entity; but (b) the FMA has concerns about the provision of personalised services in relation to certain category 1 products by individuals who would, following the approval of the entity, be the entity's QFE advisers.
-(2) The Commission may specify its concerns in a notice to the applicant or applicants.
+(2) The FMA may specify its concerns in a notice to the applicant or applicants.
-(3) The Commission must specify in the notice a reasonable period for the applicant or applicants to respond in writing and must ask the applicant or applicants to satisfy the Commission that the QFE advisers of the proposed associated entity are able to, and will, provide financial adviser services in relation to the category 1 product concerned with the appropriate level of professionalism and competence.
+(3) The FMA must specify in the notice a reasonable period for the applicant or applicants to respond in writing and must ask the applicant or applicants to satisfy the FMA that the QFE advisers of the proposed associated entity are able to, and will, provide financial adviser services in relation to the category 1 product concerned with the appropriate level of professionalism and competence.
-(4) After considering the entity's response, the Commission may make its approval of the entity as an associated entity subject to special terms and conditions, which form part of the terms and conditions specified under section 67(2).
+(4) After considering the entity's response, the FMA may make its approval of the entity as an associated entity subject to special terms and conditions, which form part of the terms and conditions specified under section 67(2).
 (5) The terms and conditions referred to in subsection (4) may, without limitation, relate to— (a) the kinds of financial adviser services that may be provided by or on behalf of the associated entity:
   (b) any conditions and restrictions that are to apply to the provision of those services:
   (c) the way in which the QFE is to supervise the associated entity.

 ### 68 Determination of application
-(1) If the Commission approves an application for a grant of QFE status, the Commission must notify the entity or entities in writing of—
-  (a) the grant of QFE status; and
+(1) If the FMA approves an application for a grant of QFE status, the FMA must notify the entity or entities in writing of— (a) the grant of QFE status; and
   (b) the terms and conditions; and
   (c) the period for which QFE status has been granted.
-(2) If an applicant under section 64(a) is not, or 1 or more of the applicants under section 64(b) are not, eligible for QFE status, the Commission must—
+(2) If an applicant under section 64(a) is not, or 1 or more of the applicants under section 64(b) are not, eligible for QFE status, the FMA must—
   (a) decline the application; and
   (b) notify the entity or entities of—
     (i) the decision and the reasons for it; and
     (ii) the right of an applicant under section 64(a) to appeal, and the right of applicants under section 64(b) jointly to appeal, against the decision.

 ### 69 Name of QFE group
-(1) A QFE group has the name that is approved by the Commission and chosen by the applicant or applicants for QFE status that results in the formation of the group.
+(1) A QFE group has the name that is approved by the FMA and chosen by the applicant or applicants for QFE status that results in the formation of the group.
 (2) Every application for QFE status that would, if approved, result in the formation of a QFE group must submit a name for the proposed group.
-(3) The Commission may ask the applicant or applicants to submit another name.
+(3) The FMA may ask the applicant or applicants to submit another name.

-### 70 Commission must notify Registrar of grant of QFE status
+### 70 FMA must notify Registrar of grant of QFE status
-(1) If the Commission grants an entity or entities QFE status, the Commission must notify the Registrar in writing of— (a) the name of the entity, or the names of the partner entities, granted QFE status:
+(1) If the FMA grants an entity or entities QFE status, the FMA must notify the Registrar in writing of— (a) the name of the entity, or the names of the partner entities, granted QFE status:
   (b) the period for which QFE status has been granted:
   (c) if a QFE group has been formed, the name of the group:
   (d) if associated entities of the QFE have been approved, the names of those entities.
-(2) The Commission may publicly notify the grant of QFE status and the other matters referred to in subsection (1) as it thinks fit.
+(2) The FMA may publicly notify the grant of QFE status and the other matters referred to in subsection (1) as it thinks fit.

 **Commission’s powers in relation to default by QFE**

 ### 71 Addition of associated entities
-(1) The QFE of a QFE group may apply to the Commission to approve the addition of 1 or more entities as associated entities of the QFE.
+(1) The QFE of a QFE group may apply to the FMA to approve the addition of 1 or more entities as associated entities of the QFE.
 (2) The application must—
   (a) be in the prescribed form (if any); and
   (b) be accompanied by the prescribed fee (if any); and (c) name the entities sought to be added as associated entities.
 (3) Sections 67(3) to (5) and 67A apply with any necessary modifications.
 (4) The QFE may withdraw the application at any time before it is determined.
-(5) If the Commission approves an entity as an associated entity under this section, the Commission— (a) must notify the Registrar in writing of the name of the entity; and (b) may publicly notify the inclusion of the associated entity in the QFE group as it thinks fit.
+(5) If the FMA approves an entity as an associated entity under this section, the FMA— (a) must notify the Registrar in writing of the name of the entity; and (b) may publicly notify the inclusion of the associated entity in the QFE group as it thinks fit.

 ### 72 Termination of status of associated entity
 The status of an associated entity terminates when— (a) the entity ceases to be registered; or
-  (b) the Commission receives a written request from the entity or from the relevant QFE or any partner entity to cancel its status as associated entity; or
+  (b) the FMA receives a written request from the entity or from the relevant QFE or any partner entity to cancel its status as associated entity; or
   (c) the QFE status of the relevant QFE is terminated.

 ### 73 Certification of QFE group
-(1) The Commission may issue a certificate stating that named entities are, as at the date of the certificate, a QFE group or that named entities were, during a specified period, a QFE group.
+(1) The FMA may issue a certificate stating that named entities are, as at the date of the certificate, a QFE group or that named entities were, during a specified period, a QFE group.
 (2) A certificate issued under subsection (1) is, in the absence of proof to the contrary, evidence of its contents.

 ### 74 Nominated representatives of QFEs or partner entities